-There are so many canned cocktail options to choose from these days, and it can be hard to sift through as new brands launch every week.
+There are so many canned cocktail options to choose from these days, and the category can be hard to sift through, as new brands launch seemingly every week.
 But the current leader in the category is Cutwater Spirits (view at Drizly), thanks to its wide-ranging lineup of varieties and its use of real spirits and fresh ingredients.
-These are RTDs will satisfy both the casual drinker and seasoned bartender.
+These are RTDs (ready-to-drink cocktails) that will satisfy both the casual drinker and seasoned bartender.

 Is alcohol already included?

 You don’t need to purchase an extra bottle of booze for these drinks, as alcohol is already included.
 Some rely on neutral grain spirits for this, but most canned cocktails either come from distilleries who are making their own spirits, or from producers who partner with reputable distillers, so that the whiskey or gin or tequila employed in your canned beverage adds legitimate flavor (and not just an anonymous buzz).

 Do canned cocktails have more sugar or sodium?

-The level of sugar and sodium varies based on the brand.
-Some will have more than what would be found in a drink you make at home.
+The level of sugar and sodium varies based on the brand, but some will certainly have more than what would be found in a drink you make at home.
 For those who are trying to avoid sugar completely, there are options that use substitute sweeteners or contain no added sugars.

 How do you store?

 Before opening, store canned cocktails in a cool, dark place—just as you would any other can or bottle.
 Toss them in the fridge to cool them down if you'll be drinking straight from the can, or pour over ice to recreate a cocktail experience.
-Once opened, these won’t last long though, so either enjoy or pour the remainder down the sink after a few hours.
+Once opened, these won’t last long, so either enjoy or pour the remainder down the sink within a few hours.

 Why Trust Liquor.com?